-‘BH90210’ Star Ian Ziering Reportedly Lets His Dogs ‘Wreak Havoc’ Outside All Night Long
+‘BH 90210’ Star Ian Ziering Reportedly Lets His Dogs ‘Wreak Havoc’ Outside All Night Long

 Ian Ziering allegedly leaves his trio of pooches outside in his posh Beverly Hills neighborhood at night, where they bark for hours on end until the morning.
-According to Radar Online, the Beverly Hills 90210 star has riled up neighbors and upset the peace and quiet by allowing his dogs to run amock.
+According to Radar Online, the Beverly Hills 90210 star has riled up neighbors and upset the peace and quiet by allowing his dogs to run amok.

 A group of residents spoke with Radar, who also obtained audio of the raucous barking, saying that the actor and his wife let their dogs hang out in their yard most nights.
 It started several years ago when the couple had just one dog, and despite complaints, things have only gotten worse.